gregguyles/data-scientists-toolbox/02-weeklyNotes.md

 - Clone a repo on on GitHub
     `git cone https://<someURL>.git`

-# Adding to VC
+## Adding to Version Controle (do this befoe committing)
+- Add all new files
+    - `get add .`
-get add .                   # add all new files get add -u                # updates tracing for all files that changed names or were deleted get add -add            # does both previous
+- Updates tracing for all files that changed names or were deleted
-# do this befoe committing
+    - `get add -u`
+- Do both previous
+    - get add -add

-# Committing
+## Committing
-git commit -m "message"         # where message is a usefull description of what you did
+- Commit and priovide a usefull description (-m) of what you did
+    - `git commit -m "message"

-# Pushing (from local repo dir)
+## Pushing (from local repo to remote)
-git Push        # push to remote
+`git push origin master`

 # Branches - create a new repo of exisitng code
 git checkout -b branchname          # create new branch